ozyurtf/io-scheduler/README.md

 By providing this implicit idle time/delay, the algorithm encourages processes to submit their IO requests in a timely manner, and this enables better request bundling and improves disk efficiency.

+# Common Hard Drive Errors
+- When the operating system or an application attempts to access a sector that doesn't exist in the hard drive, **programming error** occurs.
+- If the expected checksum value does not match with the data read from a sector in the hard drive, **checksum error** occurs.
+If this error happens temporarily as a result of some dust on the head, for instance, this is called **transient checksum error** and these errors can be recovered by retrying the read operation.
+If there is a physcial damage in the disk block and as a result of this we observe checksum error, this is called **permanent checksum error**.
+- When the drive head fails to position itself over the requested cylinder/track on the disk platters, we call this **seek error**.
+If the drive arm is isntructed to move to cylinder 7 but it is positioned over cylinder 6, for example, we observe seek error.
+- When the device controller, which is responsible from from receiving commands from the operating system and translating these commands into low-level instructions, encounters an error or malfunction, it may refuse to accept commands from the operating system.
+In that case the device controller fails to accept or process commands and we call this **controller error**.
+These problems may occur because of firmware issues, hardware failures, or compatibility problems between the controller and other system components.

+# RAID

+## RAID - Level 0

+## RAID - Level 1

+## RAID - Level 2

+## RAID - Level 3

+## RAID - Level 4

+## RAID - Level 5

+## RAID - Level 6

+# Logical Volume Manager (LVM)

+# Disk Cache

+# Solid State Disks and Flash Memory

+# Difference Between SSDs and Hard Drives

+# IO Scheduler Changes